 Even if you are not driving at all, there are laws in many states that require a registered car to be insured.
 If you don’t live in one of those states, and you still think you won’t be driving, consider that comprehensive insurance would cover natural disasters, fire, and theft even if your car were just sitting in your driveway and not being driven.

 Another critical thing to consider is if anyone else living in your home might drive your vehicle with or without your knowledge, you may still face fines for lack of insurance and costs for damages if the person is in an at-fault accident.

 Canceling your car insurance can be an expensive decision.

 How to lower car insurance rates without canceling?

 Now you know why canceling your car insurance may not be the best idea, but you still want to save some money, right?
-We have some great tips on how to lower your car insurance if you’re driving less or just looking for ways to save money.
+We have some great tips on lowering your car insurance if you’re driving less or just looking for ways to save money.